Creating a Video-Wall with Yodeck

 The screens on the Video Wall are not 100% synced.

-• Check that the screens do not have any picture processing activated.
+• Check that the screens do not have picture processing activated.
 Many brands have advanced features that make the image appear smooth and have great motion.
-Try deactivating as many similar features are possible, reduce image “clarity,” “smooth motion,” and things like that.
+Try deactivating as many similar features as possible, reducing image clarity, smooth motion, and other similar features.
 Make sure you do this on all TVs.

 • If the TV has a “game” mode (used for console gaming), try using that – it should eliminate lags.
 Make sure you do this on all TVs.